Automatic test switching: Switch system topology

-Like a scan configuration, multiplex switching can be used to connect one instrument to multiple devices (1:N) or multiple instruments to a single device (N:1), but it offers much more flexibility than the scanner configuration because it permits multiple simultaneous connections and both sequential and non-sequential switch closures.
+Like a scan configuration, multiplex switching can connect one instrument to multiple devices (1:N) or multiple instruments to a single device (N:1).
+Still, it offers much more flexibility than the scanner configuration because it permits multiple simultaneous connections and both sequential and non-sequential switch closures.
 Typical applications of multiplex switching include capacitor leakage, insulation resistance, and contact resistance test systems for multiple devices.